Linda Hall Library: Grounds and arboretum

-The 14-acre grounds surrounding the library are home to over 338 trees representing some 52 genera and 145 species.
-The arboretum and gardens are further embellished by beds of viburnum, tree peonies and Missouri native woodland plants.
+The 14-acre grounds on which the library sits are home to over 338 trees representing some 52 genera and 145 species.
+The arboretum and gardens also contain beds of viburnum, tree peonies, and Missouri native woodland plants.
 Seven trees on the property have been designated Greater Kansas City Champion Trees and represent the largest specimens of their species in the metropolitan area: Sweet Birch, European Hornbeam, Hardy Rubber Tree, Double Flowered Horsechestnut, Rivers Purple Beech, Yulan Magnolia, and Anise Leaf Magnolia.
-The National Wildlife Federation’s Backyard Wildlife Habitat Program has awarded a certificate of merit to the library for its efforts in preserving the natural habitat of the grounds.